this posting was originally written at http://kwiksher.com/blog/2013/12/23/crossing-the-chasm-with-mobile-apps/ in 2013

 Crossing the Chasm

 - Early Adopters: are a bigger group of users.
 They are the ones who will create long lines to get a new gadget.
 Products in this category already succeeded their first obstacles and now try to get space with the majorities.
-Sales pick a lot for early adopters products but still, due the size of the market, they are not enough to sustain large operations, specially when the big chasm strikes.
+Sales pick a lot for early adopters products but still, due to the size of the market, they are not enough to sustain large operations, especially when the big chasm strikes.
 Here, it is the moment of truth for the product or technology: will it become mainstream or not?
 Do users really need it?
 Is the price affordable to the masses?
 Are the competitors (yes, there are competitors in this phase) better?

 - Majorities: this is pretty explainable.
 They are the average consumers, who get the product because they are seeing it in the stores and their friends are talking about.
 If a product gets the attention of the majorities, being really useful for the masses, their developers will enjoy the explosion in sales and everything that money brings 🙂

 - Laggards: are the worse type of customers a product may have.
 They will only spend money after years of marketing activities, usually when the product is already dying or being reinvented.
-Everybody knows something that stills use a VCR, right?
+Everybody knows something that still use a VCR, right?

-As you may noticed already, NOBODY is making big money (ok, there are a few exceptions here and there but, in most cases, they are companies who were already dominants in other segments of the technology industry – for example, the big game studios) with mobile apps.
+As you may notice already, NOBODY is making big money (ok, there are a few exceptions here and there but, in most cases, they are companies who were already dominant in other segments of the technology industry – for example, the big game studios) with mobile apps.
 The same applies for tools for creating mobile apps.
 The reasons may be many but I really think they can be compiled into a single one: